F A Q

 Acupuncture can usually help in some way.
 Sometimes, it may not be the perfect treatment for the specific problem that you initially wanted to address, but being an energy medicine, it might "open the door" to some dormant conditions that you were not aware of and need healing.
 Acupuncture will, in any case, have an impact on your overall health, as it increases blood flow, reduces pain, reduces stress, and calms the mind.
 Acupuncture can treat many health complaints in its unique and oftentimes irrational way.

 Would a technique that has been practiced for more than 2,500 years and that has undergone thousands of evaluations in countries around the world still be around if it wasn’t effective?
 Try it for yourself and find out!

 IS IT OKAY TO HAVE ACUPUNCTURE DURING MENSTRUATION?

 Yes, it is pefectly fine to get acupuncture treatment while you are menstruating.
 There are no absolute contraindications for acupuncture treatment of women during menstruation, according to long-term clinical practice and current development of acupuncture therapy.

 IS ACUPUNCTURE SAFE DURING PREGNANCY?

-Acupuncture can also be very beneficial postpartum.
+Acupuncture can also be very beneficial post-partum.

-What’s important is to respect how you feel and give yourself what you need.
+What is important is to respect how you feel and give yourself what you need.

-CONTACT ME to learn more about acupuncture and Chinese Medicine at Aleksandra Acupuncture & Holistic Care practice in Amsterdam Oost.
+CONTACT ME to learn more about acupuncture and Chinese medicine at Aleksandra Acupuncture & Holistic Care practice in Amsterdam Oost.